xaviatourtravel/xavira/docs/05-design-language.md

 Desklabs is not a CRM.

-Desklabs is a calm operating workspace.
+Desklabs is a Work Operating System.

-Every screen should reduce cognitive load.
+Every screen reduces cognitive load.

+Every interaction shortens work.

 Users should feel they are working, not managing software.

+---

+# Experience Principles

+## Calm

+Whitespace is a feature.

+Silence is part of the interface.

+Never fill space simply because it exists.

+---

+## Work First

+People open Desklabs to finish work.

+Information exists only to support work.

+Never the opposite.

+---

+## Clear Hierarchy

+Every screen has:

+1 Primary Action

+2 Secondary Actions

+Unlimited supporting information.

+Never multiple competing focal points.

+---

+## Progressive Disclosure

+Show only what users need now.

+Everything else appears on demand.

+Never overwhelm first.

+---

+## Human Assisted

+AI recommends.

+Humans decide.

+AI never becomes the interface.

+---

+## Consistency

+If two screens solve the same problem,

+they must use the same components.

+Never redesign patterns.

+---

+# Emotional Goal

+Users should feel:

+✓ Calm

+✓ Fast

+✓ Confident

+✓ Organized

+✓ In Control

+Never:

+✗ Busy

+✗ Confused

+✗ Lost

+✗ Overwhelmed

 ---